-- Keep your fridge set to between 3 and 4 degrees Celsius and set your freezer to between minus 15 and minus 18 degrees Celsius.
-Every degree lower requires 5 per cent more energy.
+- Keep your fridge set to between 3 and 4°C and set your freezer to between minus 15 and minus 18°C. Every degree lower requires 5% more energy.
 Use a fridge thermometer to check that the internal temperature is set correctly.
 You can find these online or at most quality kitchenware stores.

-- Provide good air circulation around the top, sides and back of your fridge—at least 7.5 centimetres.
-Restricting ventilation around the back of the fridge can add 15 per cent to the fridge's operating costs.
+- Provide good air circulation around the top, sides and back of your fridge—at least 7.5cm.
+Restricting ventilation around the back of the fridge can add 15% to the fridge's operating costs.

 - Keep the fridge door closed as much as possible to keep the cold air in.

 - Check the door seals with a piece of paper.
 Insert the paper in different positions around the fridge door.
 If the paper pulls out easily when the door is closed, you will be losing cold air through gaps and need to replace the seals.